Code-Institute-Org/html-css-project/full-stack-capstone-readme.md

 - [List any potential improvements or additional features for future development.]

 ## Documentation Process
-This README reflects the UX design process, including:
+This README reflects the UX design process, deployment steps, and the development lifecycle:
-1. **Wireframes, mockups, and diagrams** that showcase the initial design and the reasoning behind it.
+1. **Wireframes, mockups, and diagrams** that showcase the initial design and reasoning behind it.
 2. Changes made during development, ensuring alignment between design and implementation.
+3. AI tool usage, detailing its role in code creation, debugging, optimization, and testing.
-3. Final implementation details, demonstrating adherence to design principles and accessibility standards.
+4. Final implementation details, demonstrating adherence to design principles and accessibility standards.